UWC2-PYTHON/ProgrammingInPython/source/exercises/comprehensions_lab.rst

     >>> comprehension[2]
     ???

-(figure it out before you try it)
+Figure it out before you try it.

-Filtering lists with list comprehensions
+Filtering Lists With List Comprehensions
 ----------------------------------------

 .. code-block:: python